 John Devecka (He, Him, His) is originally from the Philadelphia area but has lived in Baltimore since 2002.
-Mr. Devecka is one of the co-founders of the Baltimore Furniture Bank and serves as a member of its Advisory Board.
+Mr. Devecka is one of the co-founders of the Baltimore Furniture Bank and serves Director of Communications, and Chair of its Advisory Board.
 As the operations manager for Loyola University Maryland’s national-award-winning and top-college-radio station WLOY, Devecka became directly involved in homeless issues in Baltimore, spearheading a homeless interview program called Both Feet In in 2010.
 This program led to the support and the creation of Word on the Street, a homeless newspaper and training program.
 In addition, WLOY has supported the annual BBQ for homeless that feeds 400-1,000 people each year and also assists with the Homeless Persons Memorial Project .
-With the hobbies of listening to music, collecting old records and seeing live shows, Devecka feels his wife, three children and their dog are his inspirations and motivations for making a difference in the local community.
-Devecka graduated from Bucknell University with a double major in East Asian studies and History.
+With the hobbies of listening to music, collecting old records and seeing live shows, Devecka feels his family are the inspirations and motivations for making a difference in the local community.
+Devecka graduated from Bucknell University with a double major in East Asian Studies and History.

 Jonathan Prozzi (He, Him, His) is originally from Pittsburgh, Pa., but has lived in the Baltimore area consistently since 2007.
 He has been involved with the Baltimore Furniture Bank as a member on the Advisory Board since March 2018.
 Mr. Prozzi works on issues related to technology infrastructure and hopes that with his experience in technology and user experience design, he can help the BFB meet community needs.
 To that end, he is currently building an inventory web app to help the BFB best meet community needs.
 In five years, Mr. Prozzi sees the BFB model addressing fundamental issues in Baltimore and being funded and sustainable to help reach more people.
 With his main interests in reading and philosophy as well as in music, Mr. Prozzi feels his family also inspires him to continually learn, apply his knowledge and skills to organizations committed to social good, and empower organizations like the BFB to meet their goals in serving the community.
 Mr. Prozzi graduated from Loyola University with a double major in philosophy and history.